daniel-hauke/dcm_ei/README.md

 Getting Started
 ---------------
+Using the github command window:
-1. Please, clone this repository **recursively(!)**.
+Clone this repository **recursively(!)**.
 Otherwise, you will not have all the necessary toolboxes to run the code.
 You can do so using the following command:
 ```
 git clone --recursive https://github.com/daniel-hauke/dcm_ei.git
 ```

+Or if you are unfamiliar with the github command window, you can:
+1. Download the code by pressing on the 'code' button and select 'Download ZIP'.
+2. You will then need to manually download SPM12 from here:

 Running The Code
 ---------------